getyoti/yoti-doc-scan-ios/README.md

 ![Illustration](./Illustration.png)

-Our SDK allows a user of your app to scan or take a photo of their document and/or face, we then verify this instantly and prepare a response that your system can retrieve on your hosted site.
+Our SDK allows a user of your app to scan or take a photo of their document and/or face; we then verify this instantly and prepare a response that your system can retrieve on your hosted site.

 ## Prerequisites
 To integrate with our SDK, a working infrastructure is needed － see [developers.yoti.com](https://developers.yoti.com/identity-verification/overview) for more details.